elastic/ml-cpp/CONTRIBUTING.md

 ### Backport

 Any development usually starts with an implementation on `master`, therefore any PR starts with a PR against `master`.
 Depending on the type we then decide about backport branches, features usually get backported to the active release branch, e.g. `6.x`, bugfixes might get backported to concrete release branches e.g. `6.1`.
-If unsure, the versions to backport to, can be discussed on the PR.
+If unsure about the versions to backport to, it can be discussed on the master PR.

-A backport starts right after merging the PR on `master`, please open backport PR's immediatly after merging, even if you plan to merge backports a little later.
+A backport starts right after merging the PR on `master`, please open backport PR's immediatly after merging to `master`, even if you intend to merge backports a little later (e.g. to wait/analyse QA results).
 This helps to ensure that backports do not get lost.
 Rules for Backport PR's:

 1. Prefix the title with `[X.Y]` and the mandatory `[ML]`, e.g. `[6.3][ML] Store expanding window bucket values in a compressed format`
 1. Link to the originating PR in the description, you do not need to repeat the description as discussions should exclusively happen on the master PR.